BOXFoundation/whitepaper/whitepaper.md

 ## The Foundation

-A non-profit organization, Contentbox foundation ("the Foundation"), has been set up to oversee the productive and positive growth of the new ContentBox ecosystem.
+A non-profit organization, Contentbox Foundation ("the Foundation"), has been set up to oversee the productive and positive growth of the new ContentBox ecosystem.
 The Foundation will administer the use of the proceeds and ensure the healthy circulation of the BOX token.
 As the ultimate goal of ContentBox is to build a fully decentralized and autonomous ecosystem for the digital content industry, the governance and operation of the Foundation will be kept as transparent as possible.
 In the long run, __the Foundation will be transformed to a totally software defined organization__.

 As the founding member of the Foundation, CastBox will pioneer the transition from a centralized app to a decentralized blockchain-based app and introduce BOX to its tens of millions of users.
 In the near future, CastBox will also open source the vast majority of its currently proprietary codebase after it integrates BOX into the app successfully, encouraging the open source community to drive the evolution of ContentBox.

 # Technical Architecture

-## Why A New Platform?
+## Why A New Blockchain?

-The current mainstream blockchain networks, such as Bitcoin and Ethereum, are not a natural fit for the digital content industry due to the following reasons:
+The digital conent industry bears a few unique traits warranting its own dedicated blockchain at this stage.

-+ **Long transaction delays & low throughput.** The digital content industry is quite different from finance or e-commerce world in terms of action frequency.
-Typically we might transfer our money or buy/sell goods several times a day, but on a digital content platform, a teenager might do way more actions, like streaming a song or watching a movie clip or tipping an article writer.
-In other words, we are expecting way larger transaction volume in the online digital content world.
-This trait of the digital content industry determines that current Bitcoin or Ethereum platform cannot meet the needs from real world, which leaves us no choice but to find novel solutions and build a new blockchain platform.
++ **High frequency.** The digital content industry is quite different from payment or e-commerce world in terms of action frequency.
+Typically we transfer our money or buy/sell goods no more than several times a day.
+But on a digital content platform, it is not uncommon for a user to stream a song, watch a movie clip, and tip an article author within a few minutes.
+In other words, we expect much larger transaction volume in the digital content world serving millions of users.
+This requires the underlying blockchain to support high transaction throughput, potentially hundreds or even thousands of transactions per second.

++ **Few transaction patterns.** Most content business logic boils down to something like: _if content C is about to be consumed on platform P by user U, tokens should be paid from U to content C's owner O if U can prove he owns the copyright of C, and to platform P to get the access key for X._ This means we do not have to support arbitrary and general smart contracts and be Turing complete.
+It suffices to enable only a very limited set of smart contracts like Bitcoin scripting does, greatly simplifying our blockchain design and reducing its workload.
+All the security risks coming with Turing-completeness, as seen in Ethereum, can also be avoided.

-+ **No privacy in smart contracts.** In Ethereum all smart contracts are stored publicly on the nodes of the blockchain, which introduces severe privacy problems.
-Due to the visibility of the contracts, a normal streamer's taste or preferences may be detected and published to a lot of people he may not know.
-Likewise, a content producer might also worry that his or her profit sharing plan be searched by outsiders and leaked to the public.
-Furthermore, the increasing complexity of smart contracts can bring security risks as demonstrated by DAO and Parity.
++ **No privacy in smart contracts.** The appeal of a public blockchain such as Ethereum partially lies in its transparency: all smart contracts are stored publicly on every node and are independently auditable.
+However, users often prefer to transact privately.
+For example, it is not desirable for a podcast creator's streaming income to be detectable to a lot of people he does not even know.
+Privacy is even more critical for enterprise users where one does not want its competitors to know all its transactions.
+Furthermore, the visibility of increasingly complex smart contracts brings severe security risks as demonstrated by the DAO and Parity.

-+ **High transaction fees.** High transaction cost means there is no real micro-payment; and without micro-payments, fans cannot support content creators with small donations, neither can they pay for watching just an episode of a series show nor access to limited content like a VIP club.
-The digital content industry needs a frictionless micro-payment system to foster an active and positive community.
++ **Prevalence of micropayments.** It is expected the majority of content transactions will transfer low values.
+For example, a user supports content creators with small donations, or he pays for access to premium content like watching an episode of a popular TV show.
+The industry needs a frictionless micropayment solution to foster a vibrant and healthy community.
+This translates to a blockchain with minimal or even zero transaction fees.

-In conclusion, current mainstream chains do not suit the needs of ContentBox.
-Admittedly, many nascent projects are claiming they can solve the problems above, but none of them has proved to be mature in production; or they lack support for privacy, or just cannot onboard enough developers and users to form a positive, self-growing ecosystem.
-To address the aforementioned challenges and eventually build a sustainable ecosystem for the whole digital content industry, we here propose an architecture which consists of three main components:
+In conclusion, current mainstream blockchains, such as Bitcoin and Ethereum, do not suit the needs of the digital content industry due to its unique traits.
+It leaves us no choice but to find novel solutions and build a light-weight yet scalable blockchain.
+Admittedly, many nascent projects are claiming they can solve the problems above, but none of them has proven mature in production or onboarded enough users and developers to form a positive self-growing ecosystem.
+To address the aforementioned challenges and eventually build a sustainable ecosystem for the global digital content industry, we propose an architecture consisting of three main components:

 + **BOX Payout**.
 A fast and secure blockchain to carry out multiparty contingent payments.
 + **BOX Passport**.
 A blockchain-based identity and attribution service across multiple applications.
 + **BOX Unpack**.
-A turn-key solution for small and medium-sized partners to setup an audio or video platform easily and quickly.
+A turn-key solution for small and medium-sized partners to setup a content platform easily and quickly.

 \begin{figure}[h]
   \begin{center}